 Neile Adams McQueen began her career as one of Broadway’s foremost Jazz dancers and performers.
 She has also appeared in movies and on television shows in a career spanning eight decades.

 Born in the Philippines on July 10, 1932 of Eurasian descent, Neile Adams McQueen is 57% Basque (Spanish), 10% English and Irish, 26% Asian (Chinese, Japanese and Mongolian) and 7% Polynesian.
 She spent the Second World War in Japanese-occupied Manila, emigrating to America with her mother in 1948.

-She graduated high school from Choate Rosemary Hall in Greenwich, Connecticut.
-Marjorie Webster Junior College in Washington D.C. followed and as soon as she was able, she moved to New York and was given a scholarship to the Katherine Dunham School of Dance.
+She graduated high school from Choate Rosemary Hall in Greenwich, CT.
+Marjorie Webster Junior College in Washington D.C. followed, and as soon as she was able, she moved to New York and was given a scholarship to the Katherine Dunham School of Dance.

-She danced her way into the hearts of producer Joe Pasternak and director Robert Wise where a 7-year contract at MGM awaited her.
+She danced her way into the hearts of producer Joe Pasternak and director Robert Wise where a seven-year contract at MGM awaited her.
 Her first feature film was “This Could Be The Night” and she became the studio’s hottest young starlet.

 During this period, Neile Adams met and married young actor Steve McQueen after only four months of dating.
 When Steve’s star rose, they wound up on the cover of LIFE magazine and became Hollywood’s newest “power couple.”
 They were married over 15 and half years and had two children together: a daughter, Terry Leslie McQueen (1959–1998), and a son, Chadwick Steven McQueen, born in 1960.
 The union produced four grandchildren: Molly, Steven R., Chase and Madison McQueen.